MagnusCaesar/Inorganic-Chemistry-for-11th-and-12th-NCERT-JEE-NEET/index.md

 I'm Caesar, Magnus Caesar, #Caesar, The Great, now about my deck:

-<p style="text-align:center"><span style="font-size:24px"><span style="color:#e74c3c">
+<p style="text-align:center"><span style="color:#e74c3c">
-  <b><i>NOTE! : DON'T rearrange/rename decks(i.e. don't change the name of this deck/put it under another), as this might cause future updates to add new decks without old cards[cards previously downloaded] </b></i> </span></span>
+#  <b><i>NOTE! : DON'T rearrange/rename decks(i.e. don't change the name of this deck/put it under another), as this might cause future updates to add new decks without old cards[cards previously downloaded] </b></i> </span>

 (if you're okay with rearranging cards, please arrange as you'd like)

 # INCLUDES
-1.Biomolecules
+1. Biomolecules
-2.d-block
+2. d-block
-3.p-block
+3. p-block
-4.f-block
+4. f-block
-5.s-block
+5. s-block
-6.Environmental chemistry
+6. Environmental chemistry
-7.Drugs(Chemistry in everyday life)
+7. Drugs(Chemistry in everyday life)
-8.Coordination compounds
+8. Coordination compounds
-9.Hydrogen(mostly focused on JEE Archives)
+9. Hydrogen(mostly focused on JEE Archives)
-10.Ionic reactions
+10. Ionic reactions
-11.Metallurgy
+11. Metallurgy

 ## NEVER COMING
 1. Surface chem
-2.Most of physical chem(there are some good decks for it)
+2. Most of physical chem(there are some good decks for it)

 # Description:
 This is a deck which covers the topics from inorganic chemistry for 11th and 12th grade students who study chemistry through the NCERT books